Alibaba's Magic Numbers

 Singles' Day too good to be true

-By all measures, Alibaba (NYSE:BABA) Singles Day, or 11.11 Global Shopping Festival as it is also known, could be considered a great success.
+By all measures, Alibaba (NYSE:BABA) Singles' Day, or 11.11 Global Shopping Festival as it is also known, could be considered a great success.

 Here is the press release:

-Past Singles Day metrics have attracted skeptics - of which I'm one - who say that the numbers are not believable.
-Alibaba has always defended their claims and to preempt the critics this year they published an article explaining why 11.11 blows away Black Friday (BF) and Cyber Monday.
+Past Singles' Day metrics have attracted skeptics - of which I'm one - who say that the numbers are not believable.
+Alibaba has always defended their claims and to preempt the critics this year, they published an article explaining why 11.11 blows away Black Friday (BF) and Cyber Monday.
 I am paraphrasing but their reasoning is that 11.11 is not simply a sale but a shopping event, which goes beyond the traditional promotion drivers and is taking shopping to a whole new level, resulting in higher engagement.

-To keep the comparison to one day of shopping volume I have put the metrics side by side in the table below (I have picked BF but you could also take Cyber Monday, the numbers do not differ much):
+To keep the comparison to one day of shopping volume, I have put the metrics side by side in the table below (I have picked BF but you could also take Cyber Monday, the numbers do not differ much):

 |$17.8 billion gross merchandise value